Friday's Scottish Gossip

 Scotland left-back Aaron Hickey is an £18m transfer target for English Premier League club Brentford following the 19-year-old's fine form for Bologna in Serie A. (Daily Mail, print edition)

-Amad Diallo's future at Manchester United is hanging in the balance following the appointment of new manager Erik Ten Hag and the 19-year-old winger's failure to make an impact with Rangers, with the Dutchman keen to make swift decisions over a number players out on loan.
+Amad Diallo's future at Manchester United is hanging in the balance following the appointment of new manager Erik Ten Hag and the 19-year-old winger's failure to make an impact with Rangers, with the Dutch coach keen to make swift decisions over a number players out on loan.
 (Scottish Daily Express)

 Everton have joined Tottenham Hotspur in the race to sign 29-year-old England goalkeeper Sam Johnstone, who is also of interest to Rangers as he reaches the end of his West Bromwich Albion contract this summer.
 (Mirror)